rithmschool/intermediate_javascript_exercises/ajax_with_jquery_exercise/readme.md

 {"auth_token":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjozLCJleHAiOjE0Nzg1NTg5NzZ9.p-t2FDi3EndJWI892lijvaJoV3O7I9CMTHC6pKAcScw"}
 ```

+The syntax for `/signup` is similar.
+As with `/login`, upon successful signup the server will respond with an auth token.

 __Stories API - GET /stories.json__

-The stories api allows creating, editing, updating, and deleting of a favorite story.
+The stories api allows creating and deleting of a favorite story.
 To see all of the stories that have been favorited, make a GET request to:

 ```
 https://hn-favorites.herokuapp.com/stories.json